jshea/AngularCRUD/resources.md

 ## Resources
 This is far from a comprehensive list of available resources.
 These are just some resources I've used or am aware of.

+Beware that some resources were created prior to the 2.0 final release.
+Significant changes were made to Angular 2 between Release Candidate releases.
+I found some Lynda.com courses were a bit out of date with respect to the Router and Forms modules.

 * A couple sites I found really useful
   * [Scotch.io](https://search.scotch.io/?query=angular+2)
   * [Thoughtram](http://blog.thoughtram.io/categories/angular-2/)